kingstinct/react-native-device-activity/README.md

   ],
   ```

+The Swift files for the iOS target will be copied to your local `/targets` directory.
+You might want to add it to your .gitignore.

 ⚠️ Please note that you need to apply to [apply to use this API](https://developer.apple.com/contact/request/family-controls-distribution) before launching it in AppStore

 # Installation in bare React Native projects